lines64/Manifold-Markets-Converter/README.md

 To load the extension locally _(Chromium-based browsers only)_:

  1. Download this repository.
- 2. (Optional) Move the folder, ideally somewhere it won't be in the way, like a dedicated folder for your betting projects.
+ 2. (Optional) Move the Manifold Markets Converter folder, ideally somewhere it won't be in the way, like a dedicated folder for your betting projects.
  3. Go to `about:extensions`, `Developer Mode`, `Load Unpacked`, and navigate into the directory with `manifest.json`.

 Once installed, click on the extension icon in your browser to see settings.